By Michael Lanza

 Are you taking a first trip with new gear—or your first-ever backpacking trip?
 Don’t head out for several days without giving new gear a test drive:

 • Walk around in new boots, even on short, local hikes or around town, to make sure they’re not going to cause blisters, that they feel good—adequately supportive, not too hot—and to help break them in if needed.
 See my “8 Pro Tips for Preventing Blisters When Hiking.”

 • Pitch a new tent in your yard to familiarize yourself with it, just in case strong wind or steady rain greet you the first time you pitch it in the backcountry.

 • Assemble all of your gear and food for the trip at home and load your pack the day before you depart, to get a sense of how best to organize everything in your pack and how it’s going to feel on your back once loaded.
 See my “Video: How to Pack a Backpack.”

-Insider Tip: Loading your pack pre-trip helps you see whether you’re overpacking.
-See my story “A Practical Guide to Lightweight and Ultralight Backpacking.”
+Tip: Loading your pack pre-trip helps you see whether you’re overpacking.
+See “A Practical Guide to Lightweight and Ultralight Backpacking.”

 See my expert gear-buying tips in these stories:

 “5 Expert Tips For Buying the Right Backpacking Pack”

 “5 Expert Tips For Buying a Backpacking Tent”